ianyepan/ianyepan.github.io/_tabs/about.md

 order: 1
 ---

-Hi, I'm Ian.
+Hi, Ian here.
 Welcome to my personal website, where I mostly blog about programming stuff and nerdy things I'm interested in.

 I am an incoming computer science graduate student at Columbia